-How Airbnb is Different
+How Airbnb is Different from Other Property Investments

 Of course, choosing to rent out a property through Airbnb isn’t without risk.
 And Airbnb does bring with it some unique challenges and expenses.
 However, many of the most common frustrations as a property owner are alleviated by choosing to host on the home-sharing platform, versus renting your property out to a single tenant or family.

 If your property is in an exciting or central location -- such as near downtown, close by a stadium or large attraction, or offers in-demand amenities -- you have the opportunity to catch the eye of short- and long-term travelers.
 Plus, finding someone who wants to stay at your property for a few days is typically much easier than finding a tenant to sign a years-long lease.

 Airbnb also offers investors a way to market their properties to an audience that might not have otherwise had their attention.
 Properties found through the platform (which now includes a mobile app) are being rented by an average of 2 million people per night around the world, and Airbnb offers these travelers an easy way to find exactly what they need (ideally, your property) within the area in which they need it.

 Lastly, Airbnb facilitates the everyday nitty gritty of the property rental process.
 The platform vets renters, accepts payments on your behalf, allows for an availability calendar, and even gives you and your renter(s) a way to rate the experience from both sides.
 You can communicate with renters through Airbnb, too, as well as notify them of additional charges that you require -- such as a cleaning fee, pet fee, and the like.